sisby-folk/tinkerers-quilt/README.md

 - Download the server from the [downloads page](https://sisby-folk.github.io/tinkerers-quilt/).
 - Run the included Quilt Installer, selecting your minecraft version and the latest non-beta loader version.
 - The provided `Start` script will both update and run the server via the JVM argument.

+### Notes

+If you intend to play without shaders on a powerful machine, we highly recommend [QDAA](https://modrinth.com/mod/qdaa/version/1.1.2) to improve visual consistency.

+If you experience arachnophobia or otherwise need to disable the spawning of a mob entirely, try [VanillaDisable](https://modrinth.com/mod/vanilla-disable).

+If you'd like to play with a controller, install [MidnightControls](https://modrinth.com/mod/midnightcontrols) before playing.

+If you get lost without a map mod, try our [fork of Antique Atlas](https://github.com/sisby-folk/AntiqueAtlas/releases/tag/v8.0.2%2Bitemless) without items.
+Still required on both sides.

 ## Full Modlist